Optimal sampling for least-squares approximation

 \subsection{Bounding the discrete stability constants}

-The following result establishes a key relationship between the Christoffel function and the sample complexity of weighted least-squares approximation.
+The following result establishes a key relationship between the Christoffel function and the sample complexity of weighted least-squares approximation with random samples.

 \thm{ [Estimates for $\alpha_w$ and $\beta_w$ in probability] Let $0 < \delta,\epsilon < 1$, $\cP \subset L^2_{\varrho}(D)$ be a finite-dimensional subspace with $\dim(\cP) = n$ and $\mu_1,\ldots,\mu_m$ be probability measures satisfying Assumption \ref{ass:mixture}.
 Consider sample points drawn randomly and independently with $x_i \sim \mu_i$, $i = 1,\ldots,m$.
-Then \be{ \sqrt{1-\delta} < \alpha_w \leq \beta_w < \sqrt{1+\delta}, } with probability at least $1-\epsilon$, provided \be{ m \geq c_{\delta} \cdot \kappa_w(\cP) \cdot \log(2 n/\epsilon),\quad \text{where }c_{\delta} = ((1+\delta) \log(1+\delta) - \delta))^{-1} } and $w = 1/\nu$ and $\kappa_w$ are as in \ef{mu_weight_fn} and \ef{kappa-w-def}, respectively. }
+Then \be{ \sqrt{1-\delta} < \alpha_w \leq \beta_w < \sqrt{1+\delta} } with probability at least $1-\epsilon$, provided \be{ m \geq C_{\delta} \cdot \kappa_w(\cP) \cdot \log(2 n/\epsilon),\quad \text{where }C_{\delta} = ((1+\delta) \log(1+\delta) - \delta))^{-1} } and $w = 1/\nu$ and $\kappa_w$ are as in \ef{mu_weight_fn} and \ef{kappa-w-def}, respectively. }

 This result is well known.
 In view of \ef{alpha-beta-sigma}, its proof relies on bounding the maximum and minimum eigenvalues of $A^*A$.
-This is achieved by using what have now become quite standard \textit{matrix concentration} inequalities, such as the \textit{matrix Chernoff} bound \cite[Thm.\ 1.1]{tropp2012user-friendly} (see also Theorem \ref{t:matrix-chernoff} in the appendix, along with the proof of Theorem \ref{t:alpha-beta-est}.
+This is achieved by using what have now become quite standard \textit{matrix concentration} inequalities, such as the \textit{matrix Chernoff} bound \cite[Thm.\ 1.1]{tropp2012user-friendly}.
+This bound is presented as Theorem \ref{t:matrix-chernoff} in the appendix, along with the proof of Theorem \ref{t:alpha-beta-est}.